ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 * Or just in the colleagues' heads.

 Clear thing: we had to install a single source of truth to bring all information to one place.
+The most obvious solution that came to our mind was to use the [GitHub repository of our Developer Portal](https://github.com/ePages-de/epages-devportal){:target="_blank"}.
+All colleagues are familiar with GitHub and have access to the repository.
+We could file the information in Markdown, and also add images and gifs.
+Another advantage: once we reach the point that our Design System is ready for publication, we could easily do that via the Developer Portal.
+All processes are already in place.

 ## Endurance is king